 Poland – Ukraine Border is 535 km long.
 The border was first delineated in 1919 after the Ukrainian-Polish War and the subsequent 1920 Treaty of Warsaw.
 The demarcation of the border was revised after Ukraine became part of the Soviet Union in 1921.
 There were further adjustments after WW2 with Poland losing territory to the USSR.
 The current border was confirmed in 1992.
 The Poland-Ukraine border is the most often crossed eastern border of the EU.
 The border is heavily monitored as an external EU/Schengen border.
 There are a total of 11 border crossings on the border, most of which are comprised of road, rail, passenger, and cargo crossings.

-Poland – Belarus Border is 418 km long, the border begins in the south, at the tripoint formed with the Belarus-Ukraine and Poland-Ukraine borders.
+Poland – Belarus Border is 418 km long, the border begins in the south, at the BYPLUA tripoint formed with the Belarus- Poland-Ukraine borders.
 The river Bug forms the first third of the border, which is similar to the Curzon Line.
-It ends in the north, with the intersection of the borders of Lithuania, Poland and Belarus.
+It ends in the north, with the intersection of the borders of Lithuania, Poland and Belarus BYLTPL.
 The border is heavily monitored as an external EU/Schengen border.
+On 25 January 2022, Poland began building a border wall on the border with Belarus to prevent illegal immigration in the aftermath of the Belarus–European Union border crisis, the barrier was completed on 30 June 2022.

 Poland – Lithuania Border is 104 km long, the border begins in the East at the tripoint formed by the borders of Belarus, Poland and Lithuania, initially closely following the Marycha river.
 It takes a north-westerly direction and crosses the Gaładuś lake.
 The border comes to an end at the crossing of the borders of Russia (exclave of Kaliningrad), Poland and Lithuania.
 Cross border cooperation is on going in the areas of energy and both countries are members of the Interreg IV A “Lithuania–Poland” operational programme focusing on sustainable development.